gianmdp03/backend-just-manager/README.md

 ---

 ## 🔒 Security (JWT Authentication)
 The application includes the domain infrastructure for `User` and `Role`.
-JWT token validation restricts access to the API (internal system management).
+JWT token validation restricts access to the API (securing your business data).
 For registration or login, it will be validated through the `AuthenticationRequest` DTOs, and the response will provide a `token` in JWT format.

 ## 🛠️ How to run the project locally